| Title: | Extracting and Visualizing Bayesian Graphical Models |

 Returns a plot

-library(easybgm) library(bgms) data <- na.omit(Wenchuan) fit <- easybgm(data, type = "ordinal", iter = 1000, # for demonstration only (> 5e4 recommended) save = TRUE, edge_selection = TRUE) plot_parameterHDI(fit)
+library(easybgm) library(bgms) data <- na.omit(Wenchuan) fit <- easybgm(data[1:50, 1:5], type = "ordinal", iter = 100, # for demonstration only edge_selection = TRUE, save = TRUE) plot_parameterHDI(fit)library(easybgm) library(bgms) data <- na.omit(Wenchuan) fit <- easybgm(data[1:50, 1:5], type = "ordinal", iter = 100, # for demonstration only edge_selection = TRUE, save = TRUE) plot_parameterHDI(fit)

-argument (default = 0.5) are shown.
+The network plot visualizes the strength of interactions between two nodes, the partial associations.
+Solely edges with a posterior inclusion probability larger than the exc_prob argument (default = 0.5) are shown.
 Edge thickness and saturation represent the strength of the association; the thicker the edge, the stronger the association.
 Red edges indicate negative relations and blue edges indicate positive associations.

 output |